 The Blessed Sacrament located at the back of the church

-The church has place for other religious gatherings and/or activities.
+The church has a place for other religious gatherings and/or social activities.

 Heritage designation: National Historical Landmark

-If you are planning to visit Taal, the Basilica is a must visit not only of its structure and history but also a quite place for praise and worship.
+If you are planning to visit Taal Batangas, the Basilica is a must-visit not only of its structure and history but also a quiet place for praise, worship, and spiritual guidance.

 Thank you for reading!